-Here are five books that I highly recommend reading this summer to improve your construction business.
+With topics from financial strategies to productivity to leadership, here are five books that I highly recommend reading to better your business.

 I love books.
 I have found that reading (or listening to) books has been the best investment I have made in the past few years.
 The ROI from books is enormous.

 Now that the summer is upon us, I hope you have plans to step away from your construction business and enjoy fruits of your labor.
 (Read this article I wrote on how to take a vacation from your business and why this is important.)